jwestgard/inst326/modules/module02/README.md

 ## Topics

-This module covers the use of conditionals and loops to do branching and repetition in Python programs.
+This module covers the use of loops and functions to perform repeated actions in Python programs.

+## Learning Outcomes

+After completing this module, students should understand:

+- The difference between definite and indefinite loops.
+- Different patterns for breaking out of loops.
+- How to define and call functions.
+- How to get data into and out of functions.

 ## Readings